arbyteconsulting/rialto/README.md

 * Native macOS application
 * Built with Swift and SwiftUI
-* Converts structured plain text into FileMaker scripts
+* Converts structured plain text into FileMaker script XML
 * Supports a large range of FileMaker script steps
 * Handles script parameters and nested structures
-* Produces FileMaker-compatible script syntax
+* Produces FileMaker-compatible script XML
 * Runs locally on your Mac
 * No AI API key required
 * Works with any AI capable of producing the required plain-text format